 In relation to workers compensation matters, there is a Costs Determination but it only applies to;

 - disputes which are determined using WorkCover’s conciliation and arbitration service;

 - settlements concluded by means of a statutory Memorandum of Agreement to be registered at WorkCover.

-• General advice concerning the statutory workers compensation scheme, the persons entitlement to statutory benefits and the overall the management of the
+• General advice concerning the statutory workers compensation scheme, the persons entitlement to statutory benefits and the overall the management of the claim;

 These services are not covered by WorkCover’s Costs Determination and are not usually recoverable from the employer as part of any settlement.
 It is therefore important that your costs liability is clearly understood before any work is commenced.

 Otherwise, the basis on which we charge for the services we provide is usually determined by the relevant costs determination or scale applying to the work we are instructed to carry out.
 The relevant scale and other important on costs, can be accessed here.
 Lawyers fees can be negotiated depending on the nature of the work and other matters but persons in need of legal services should understand that for example, the scale rates for litigated matters range from as much as $495 per hour for District and Supreme court matters to $418 per hour for workers compensation/WorkCover matters.
 It is important that to avoid disappointment, clients should understand their potential costs liability before any work of substance is undertaken.

 Section 260 of the Legal Profession Act, requires a lawyer to disclose the following important information to a client in writing, as soon as practicable after the lawyer is retained by the person.

 (a) the basis on which legal costs will be calculated, including whether a costs determination applies to any of the legal costs;